waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Conclusion:** All attempts to enter the water on Route 19 have failed.
 This path was blocked.
 The trigger to proceed was to use Fly to leave the area.

 # VI.
 Tool Development Log
-- **`gem_path_planner_v2` (Fixed):** The tool had a logic error allowing direct movement from 'ground' to 'elevated_ground' tiles, bypassing 'steps'.
-The logic has been corrected to explicitly require 'steps' tiles as the only bridge between different elevations.
-The tool is now considered reliable for complex navigation.
+- **`gem_path_planner_v2` (Fixed... again):** The tool's logic for traversing between 'ground', 'steps', and 'elevated_ground' was still flawed.
+The conditional statements were too complex and permissive.
+The logic has been rewritten to be more explicit and correctly enforce that 'steps' are the only valid bridge between 'ground' and 'elevated_ground' tiles.
+This should finally make the tool reliable for all navigation.

 # VII.
 Core Lessons Learned
 - **Trust the Data Over Perception:** My pathfinder tool was NOT broken in the way I initially thought.
 I failed to correctly perceive impassable walls on the map, leading me to believe the tool was generating incorrect paths.
 The tool correctly navigated around obstacles I missed.
 I must trust the ground-truth data from the map XML over my own visual assessment.